 The leftovers for this dish will keep well in the fridge so make sure you don’t throw them out.
-Simply reheat over the stove, in a oven or if you’re ok with using them, a microwave.
+Just reheat over the stove, in an oven or if you’re ok with using them, a microwave.

-There are a ton of different ways you’re able to alter this dish to be more suited to your tastebuds.
+There are a ton of different ways you’re able to alter this dish to be more suited to your taste buds.
 The easiest and probably the most obvious is the type of seasoning you use.
-For example, simply replacing the paprika with cajun spice or something similar is a great way to really spice this dish up.
+For example, merely replacing the paprika with cajun spice or something similar is a great way to spice this dish up.
 You could even use a combination of two or more seasonings.

-If you want to see how this delicious dish is done, then be sure to check out the video above.
+If you want to see how to do this delicious dish, then be sure to check out the video below.
 It will take you through all the steps to making this!
-Alternatively, you can find the full written recipe right below as well as the nutritional information and some cooking tips.
+Alternatively, you can find the full written recipe right below the video as well as the nutritional information and some cooking tips.

 Paleo Chorizo & Sweet Potato Recipe

-You can always add more vegetables to this dish.
-For example, some red bell peppers would really help add even more flavour and texture.
-Some baby spinach mixed in at the end will really help finish the dish perfectly.
+- You can always add more vegetables to this dish.
+For example, some red bell peppers would help add even more flavor and texture.
+Some baby spinach mixed in at the end will help finish the dish perfectly.

 If you’re curious about how much of an impact this dish will have on your diet, then you can find all the nutritional information you need below.
 Keep in mind this information is estimated using an online tool but should be accurate enough to decide on whether this is right for you or not.